pippim/pippim.github.io/index.md

 ### Search Button
+{:.no_toc}

-The <kbd> 🔍 </kbd> (Magnifying Glass) button opens {{ site.title }} engineered
+The <kbd> 🔍 </kbd> (Magnifying Glass) button opens a proprietary, {{ site.title }} engineered search engine.
+Free of third-party search engine providers!
-search engine.
-Search results are point-weighted with words appearing in the Page Titles getting more weight then the same word appearing in the Page Body.
+Search results are point-weighted with words appearing in the Page Titles and Headers getting more weight than the same word appearing in the Page Body.

-Some words are intentionally removed such as "the", "error", etc.
+To reduce false-positives, some words are intentionally removed such as "the", "error", etc.

 Multiple search words are based on "or" tests.
 Most search engines use the "and" tests.